aminmansoori/React-Native/README.md

 this project is going to track a road on a map

 # Requierments
--Expo
+- Expo
--Node.js
+- Node.js

 # Setup Instructions
-1.npm install or yarn install
+1. npm install or yarn install
 2. download two different projects named trackserver and jsonserver from https://github.com/StephenGrider/rn-casts.git
 3. run two downloaded projects